zachpino/comm-workshop-s18/week06/money.md

 You'll notice that we are creating the same 4 digit code for each congressional district that our openSecrets dataset uses.
 We then `return` a `districtMoney` property, using bracket notation.
 We need to use bracket style object access because we want the variable to be evaluated (there is no property called `congressCode`, instead we want JS to use what the variable is set equal to).
 This is just like how we access properties with spaces in the names, like `"congressional district"` directly above `districtMoney`.

-So, the possibilities for accessing properties are the following:
+So, the possibilities for accessing object properties are the following:

 - We know the name of the property: Use dot or bracket notation with quotation marks.
 	- d.B08011_004E